Niddrie

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Niddrie has a median taxpayer income of $60,880 and an average income of $79,724 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is among the highest in Australia, contrasting with Greater Melbourne's median income of $57,688 and average income of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $65,903 (median) and $86,301 (average) as of September 2025.
+The suburb of Niddrie has a median taxpayer income of $60,880 and an average income of $79,724, according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+These figures are among the highest in Australia, contrasting with Greater Melbourne's median income of $57,688 and average income of $75,164.
+Based on Wage Price Index growth of 8.25% since the financial year 2023, current estimates would be approximately $65,903 for the median and $86,301 for the average as of September 2025.
 Census 2021 income data shows household, family and personal incomes all rank highly in Niddrie, between the 75th and 78th percentiles nationally.
-Distribution data shows 30.0% of the population (1,898 individuals) fall within the $1,500 - $2,999 income range, consistent with broader trends across regional levels showing 32.8% in the same category.
-The substantial proportion of high earners (34.9% above $3,000/week) indicates strong economic capacity throughout the district.
+Distribution data indicates that 30.0% of the population (1,898 individuals) fall within the $1,500 - $2,999 income range, consistent with broader trends across regional levels showing 32.8% in the same category.
+The substantial proportion of high earners, at 34.9% above $3,000 per week, indicates strong economic capacity throughout the district.
 Housing accounts for 13.8% of income while strong earnings rank residents within the 80th percentile for disposable income and the area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income